adixo15/Javascript/codelearning/readme.md

 return → Sends a value back to the caller.
 !username → Checks for missing/falsey input.
 function → Keyword to declare reusable blocks of code.

+17.Scopes in js
+let and const → Block-scoped, can only be accessed inside {} where declared. var → Function-scoped, can escape block {} → ❌ avoid using it.
+Lexical Scope (Nested Functions):
+Inner functions can access parent variables, but parents can’t access child variables.
+📝 This is called Lexical (Static) Scope — variables are resolved based on where functions are defined, not where they’re called.

+18.this inside object methods refers to the object itself. this in the global scope refers to the global object (window in browser). this inside a normal function is undefined in strict mode. this inside an arrow function doesn’t have its own context (lexical this). user.welcome() accesses object keys using this. console.log(this) globally shows an empty object in Node and window in browser. console.log(this.username) gives undefined because this isn’t bound to local variables.
+Arrow functions don’t bind this, they use parent scope’s this.
+Arrow function with {} needs return keyword.
+Arrow function without {} automatically returns the expression.
+For returning objects in arrow functions, wrap them in parentheses ({}). const info = () => ({name:"Aditya"}) returns an object properly.

+19.IIFE → A function that is declared and executed immediately.
+Normal function cannot be invoked immediately without wrapping in parentheses.
+Syntax: (function(){ /* code */ })(); → wrap function in () and add () to execute.
+Arrow functions can also be IIFE: ((name) => { /* code */ })(argument).
+IIFE is commonly used to create a private scope and avoid polluting global namespace.

+20.if checks a condition and runs code only if it's true.
+Comparison operators: <, >, <=, >=, ==, !=, ===, !== compare values.
+== compares value only; === compares value + type.
+Multiple if...else if...else handle different conditions sequentially.
+&& (AND) runs if all conditions are true.
+|| (OR) runs if any one condition is true.
+Variables declared inside if with let/const are block-scoped (not accessible outside).
+You can write single-line if statements without {} for short code.

+21.switch is used to check one value against multiple possible cases.
+Each case represents a possible match for the value. break stops further case checking once a match is found.
+If no case matches, the default block executes.
+Useful alternative to multiple if...else if statements.

+22.if checks truthy or falsy values before running code.
+Falsy values: false, 0, -0, 0n, "", null, undefined, NaN.
+Truthy values: non-empty strings, arrays [], objects {}, and functions.
+Object.keys(obj).length === 0 checks if an object is empty.
+Nullish Coalescing (??) returns the first non-null/undefined value.
+Ternary operator (? :) is a shorthand for if...else in one line.

+23.for loop runs code repeatedly until a condition becomes false.
+Variables declared with let inside the loop are block-scoped.
+Nested loops mean one loop runs inside another (inner runs completely for each outer iteration).
+.length gives the total number of elements in an array. break stops the loop immediately when the condition is met. continue skips the current iteration and moves to the next one.

+24.while loop runs as long as the condition is true.
+Used when the number of iterations isn’t fixed.
+Increment inside the loop is necessary to avoid infinite loops. do...while runs the code at least once before checking the condition.
+Commonly used to execute code once and then repeat based on a condition.

+25.for...of loop iterates directly over values of arrays, strings, or iterables.
+In arrays, it gives each element one by one.
+In strings, it gives each character (including spaces).
+Map stores key-value pairs and maintains insertion order.
+Using [key, value] in for...of destructures each map entry. for...of cannot be used with plain objects (not iterable).

+26.for...in loop iterates over keys (properties) of an object.
+Use square brackets object[key] to access values.
+It can also be used on arrays, giving indexes instead of values. for...in does not work with Map because Map is not a plain object.
+Best suited for objects, not for arrays or maps.

+27.forEach() is used to iterate over arrays and execute a function for each element.
+It takes a callback function (can be normal or arrow).
+You can access the item, index, and entire array inside it.
+It doesn’t return a new array — it’s used mainly for performing actions (like printing, updating, or accessing data).
+Works well for looping through arrays of objects to access specific properties easily.

+28.forEach() executes a function for each array item but does not return anything. filter() creates a new array with elements that satisfy a given condition.
+It’s mainly used to extract specific data from an array based on logic.
+Inside filter(), the callback must return true for items to be included.
+Example: filtering books by genre or publish year gives a customized subset of data.

+29..map() is used to create a new array by transforming each element of an existing array.
+It always returns a new array of the same length as the original.
+The callback function inside .map() runs for every element and returns the modified value.
+Commonly used for data transformation — e.g., changing formats, applying calculations, or extracting specific properties.
+It does not modify the original array (it’s non-destructive).

+30..reduce() is used to reduce an array to a single value by applying a function on each element.
+The callback function takes two main arguments:
+Accumulator – keeps the running result.
+Current value – the current element being processed.
+It can also take an initial value for the accumulator.
+Commonly used for sum, product, maximum/minimum, or merging data.
+It does not change the original array.